Samantha Maloney: Filmography

+In 2007, Maloney hosted, wrote, and produced the digital series, All Access on ManiaTV! for two seasons interviewing musicians such as Katy Perry, members of Crystal Method and Marily Manson, Sia, Gavin Rossdale and more.
 In 2008, Maloney guest starred as "Sam", Lew Ashby's chauffeur on three episodes of the Showtime series Californication.

 She played the part of Maureen Tucker in the 2006 film Factory Girl, starring Sienna Miller as Edie Sedgwick.